v1cont/yad/feature-comparison.md

 ⁽⁷⁾ yadU changed the `--fontname` format of text dialog from Pango style to CSS style [fe11080]+[4b54d14] then back to Pango style [244919d]. yadL has always used Pango style [3858704].

 ⁽⁸⁾ GTK+-2 does not provide a GDK Wayland backend.  yadU and yadL equally support Wayland for GTK+-3 builds but some dialog features may not be available.
 If configuration option `debug` is enabled, yadL and yadU will print a warning when an unavailable feature is requested.
 To run yadL/yadU in this way, select the Wayland backend by setting `GDK_BACKEND=wayland,x11` in the application's environment.
 Special value `GDK_BACKEND=help` displays the available backends.

+⁽⁹⁾ On GTK+-2 the preview image is generated only when a file item is selected interactively.
+Therefore `yad --file --filename=/my/pic.jpg --file --preview [--large-preview]` will not start with the preview of pic.jpg loaded.